libp2p/specs/pubsub/gossipsub/gossipsub-v1.1.md

 published to all known peers in the topic.

-This behaviour is prescribed to counter eclipse attacks and ensure that a newly published message from a honest node will reach all connected honest nodes and get out to the network at large.
+This behaviour is prescribed to counter eclipse attacks and ensure that a newly published message from an honest node will reach all connected honest nodes and get out to the network at large.
 When flood publishing is in use there is no point in utilizing a fanout map or emitting gossip when the peer is a pure publisher not subscribed in the topic.